 - Graduating with Honors

 - Graduation Policies

 All students intending to graduate must apply for graduation and pay the required fee regardless of whether they intend to participate in the commencement ceremony.
 The Graduation Application and fee is valid for one year from the student's intended term of graduation.
+Students who do not apply for graduation will not have their degree or stand-alone certificate awarded and will not receive their diploma.
 Students must apply by the Graduation Application deadlines listed below.
-Late applications may be accepted without an additional fee.
-Students who apply late will have their degree audit reviewed after those students who applied prior to the deadline.
-Students who do not apply for graduation will not have their degree or stand-alone certificate awarded and will not receive their diploma.
 The Graduation Application fee is $40 per degree and $20 per stand-alone certificate.